paulanthonywilson/mcam/apps/cam_web/README.md

 # CamWeb

-Web interface on the local network to the camera
+Device webserver: web interface on the local network to the camera.